The philosophy and ethics of professional practice

 Members

-Dr Kerry Gaskin is a joint appointment Associate Professor in children’s nursing with Gloucester Hospitals NHS Foundation Trust.
+Associate Professor Kerry Gaskin is a joint appointment in children’s nursing with Gloucester Hospitals NHS Foundation Trust.
 She is a mixed methods researcher, whose research interests include the ethics and practice of children’s nursing practice.
 Kerry’s research outputs are here.
-Kerry is course lead for MPhil / PhD in the school of Nursing and Midwifery
+Kerry is course lead for MPhil / PhD in the school of Nursing and Midwifery.

 Dr Paul Snelling is Principal Lecturer in nursing.
 His research is in public health ethics and professional regulation and ethics.
-He is an editorial Board member of Nursing Philosophy Paul’s research outputs are here
+He is an editorial Board member of Nursing Philosophy and currently chair of West Mercia Police ethics forum.
+Paul’s research outputs can be found here.

 Visiting Academics